 Make Macro Photography Your Own

 Now that you have a better idea of the types of objects that can be used for macro photography, it's time to make the genre your own with your personal touch.
-Macro photos make a great addition to a photographer's online portfolio because they show off one's skill knowing which aperture, shutter speed, and camera lens to use.
+Macro photos make a great addition to a photographer's online portfolio website because they show off one's skill knowing which aperture, shutter speed, and camera lens to use.
 Once you have mastered macro photography, consider getting a few other specialties under your belt.

 Looking for more photo shoot ideas?
 Check these out: